-The Program Executive Office, Assembled Chemical Weapons Alternatives, known as PEO ACWA, is responsible for the safe and environmentally compliant destruction of the remaining U.S. chemical weapons stockpile stored at the U.S. Army Pueblo Chemical Depot in Colorado and the Blue Grass Army Depot in Kentucky.
+The Program Executive Office, Assembled Chemical Weapons Alternatives, known as PEO ACWA, is responsible for the safe and environmentally compliant destruction of the remaining U.S. chemical weapons stockpile stored at the Blue Grass Army Depot in Kentucky and one now destroyed at the U.S. Army Pueblo Chemical Depot in Colorado.
 The safe, secure storage of the stockpiles in the U.S. Army inventory is the responsibility of the U.S. Army Chemical Materials Activity (CMA).

 The ACWA program is responsible for destroying the last remaining type of nerve agent-filled weapons in the original Kentucky stockpile.
 The agent is known by the military designation GB.
 The original stockpile in Kentucky comprised 523 U.S. tons of nerve and mustard agents in rockets and projectiles, with approximately 432 tons of that quantity consisting of nerve agents VX and GB, each in rockets and projectiles.
 All VX nerve agent in the U.S. stockpile has been destroyed as of April 2022.

-Currently, the program is operating state-of-the art pilot plants that are safely and efficiently destroying these stockpiles.
+Currently, the program is operating the Blue Grass Chemical Agent-Destruction Pilot Plant in Kentucky to destroy the remaining U.S. chemical weapons stockpile.
 Operations are on target for completion by the Chemical Weapons Convention treaty commitment of Sept.
 30, 2023.
 U.S. Public Law mandates stockpile destruction by Dec.
 31, 2023.

 What are nerve agents?